The Bible says in First Thessalonians 2:14, For ye, brethren, became followers of

 just shall live by faith.
 If

-by faith, then you are believing that Jesus is present
+by faith, then you know that Jesus is all-powerful and that you can do anything

-can do all things through Christ who strengtheneth me.
-If you are living by faith, then even
+by relying on His power.
+Jesus said, All power is given unto me in heaven and in earth.
+Paul wrote by the Holy Spirit, I can do all things through Christ who strengtheneth me.
+If you are living by faith, then even when bad things happen

-when bad things happen you know that there will be a good result to them
+you know that there will be a good result to them because you know that God is

-because you know that God is in control and that He loves you.
-The Bible says
+in control and that He loves you.
+The Bible says in Romans

 Paul not only wanted to lead people to Christ, but he also wanted

-to do everything that he could; by what he taught and by his example to help
+to do everything that he could by what he taught and by his example to help

 them to become established in the faith.
 There are many people in the world